-International scrutiny of Iran's nuclear program intensified in late 2002, when Iran confirmed PMOI allegations that Iran was building two facilities that could potentially be used to produce fissile material useful for a nuclear weapon: a uranium enrichment facility at Natanz and a heavy water production plant at Arak, considered ideal for the production of plutonium.
+International scrutiny of Iran's nuclear program intensified in late 2002, when Iran confirmed PMOI allegations that Iran was building two facilities that could potentially be used to produce fissile material useful for a nuclear weapon: a uranium enrichment facility at Natanz and a heavy water production plant at Arak, 16considered ideal for the production of plutonium.
 It was revealed in 2003 that the founder of Pakistan's nuclear weapons program, A.Q.
 Khan, sold Iran nuclear technology and designs.
+17

 The United States and its partners accept Iran's right to pursue peaceful uses of nuclear energy, but they have sought, without success to date, to induce Iran to verifiably demonstrate that its nuclear program is for only those purposes.
 As to Iran's intentions, International Atomic Energy Agency (IAEA) reports of February 18, 2010, May 31, 2010, September 6, 2010, November 23, 2010, and February 25, 2011, indicated that Iran has not satisfactorily addressed IAEA information that Iran might have a nuclear weapons program.
-The IAEA report of May 24, 2011, said the body had evidence that Iran has conducted work on nuclear triggering technology.
+19 The IAEA report of May 24.
+2011, said the body had evidence that Iran has conducted work on nuclear triggering technology.
 Several earlier IAEA reports (January 31, 2006; February 27, 2006; May 26, 2008; and September 15, 2008) describe Iranian documents that show a possible involvement of Iran's military in the program.
+The IAEA report released September 2, 2011, said the IAEA is "increasingly concerned" about the possible existence in Iran of past or undisclosed nuclear related activities, including "activities related to the development of a nuclear payload for a missile, about which the Agency continues to receive new information."
 In a February 21, 2011, interview with Lally Weymouth of the Washington Post, IAEA Director Yukia Amano stated, in response to the assertion that Iranian leaders seem very determined to build a nuclear weapon, "I have the same impression."

-Sparking concerns are IAEA findings on the progress of Iran's program.
-The May 24, 2011, IAEA reiterated previous IAEA findings that Iran has enriched enough uranium for two nuclear weapons (if enriched to 90%), and enrichment has continued since, despite observed technical difficulties.
+Sparking further concerns among several governments is the steady progress of Iran's enrichment program.
+The May 24, 2011, and September 2, 2011, IAEA reports reiterated previous IAEA findings that Iran has enriched enough uranium for two nuclear weapons (if enriched to 90%), and enrichment has continued since, despite observed technical difficulties.
 Most of Iran's enrichment thus far has been primarily to less that 5%, which is a level that would permit only civilian uses, but it has enriched a proportion to the 20% level, which is necessary for medical use but also shows Iran's capability to enrich to ever higher levels.
-Iran said in January 2011 that it would continue enriching to the 20% level in order to make its own fuel for use in a medical isotope reactor but.
-In a sign likely to concern many, it announced on June 8, 2011, that it would triple production of the 20% enriched uranium by expanding its efforts at a the heavily fortified Fordow site that Iran in admitted in September 2009 (after discovery by Western intelligence) that it had developed.
-In July 2011, Iran notified the IAEA it intended to install its newer generation centrifuges (IR-2M and IR-4) at the Fordow and the main Natanz enrichment site.
-The IAEA reports continues to maintain that there is no evidence that Iran has diverted any nuclear material (for a nuclear weapons program).
-The February 25, 2011, IAEA report, the latest issued, has annexes listing Iran's declared nuclear sites as well as a summary of all the NPT obligations Iran is not meeting.
+Iran said in January 2011 that it would continue enriching to the 20% level in order to make its own fuel for use in a medical isotope reactor but, in a sign likely to concern many, it announced on June 8, 2011, that it would triple production of the 20% enriched uranium by expanding its efforts at a the heavily fortified Fordow site that Iran in admitted in September 2009 (after discovery by Western intelligence) that it had developed.
+In late August 2011, the head of Iran's atomic energy agency said Iran would produce more 20% enriched uranium than it needs for the medical reactor, causing further concern among experts about Iran's intentions.
+In July 2011, Iran notified the IAEA it intended to

-&lt;sup>16 In November 2006, the IAEA, at U.S. urging, declined to provide technical assistance to the Arak facility on the grounds that it was likely for proliferation purposes.
+16 In November 2006, the IAEA, at U.S. urging, declined to provide technical assistance to the Arak facility on the grounds that it was likely for proliferation purposes.